 - How do you enhance your traditional marketing by pairing it with digital?

 2. Customer in, not product out

-We all like to think the consumer is at the center of our brands.
+We all like to think the consumer is at the centre of our brands.
 And in many ways, that's probably true.
-After all, we’ve all studied our model customers and we use those profiles to guide marketing and product strategies.
+After all, we've all studied our model customers and we use those profiles to guide marketing and product strategies.
 But are your media plans built around product milestones such as a launch, a new feature or a line extension?
 Or are they based on people milestones such as a new job, a recent move or the birth of a child?